raspberrypilearning/beating-heart/en/step_1.md

 To complete any of the projects in the [Introduction to the Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro){:target="_blank"} path, you will need:

 Hardware:

+You can purchase all the required hardware for this project and the other projects in this path from the [Pimoroni web store.](https://shop.pimoroni.com/products/pico-intro-kit?variant=39893512945747){:target='_blank'}

 + A Raspberry Pi Pico with pin headers soldered on
 + A data USB A to micro USB cable

-Software:
-+ [Thonny](http://thonny.org){:target="_blank"} Python editor installed on a personal computer with USB port

-In addition, to complete this Beating heart project, you will need:
-+ One red LED with a resistor attached to jumper wires with socket connectors
++ + One red LED with a resistor attached to jumper wires with socket connectors
 + One potentiometer (dial)
 + One sheet of paper, red if you have it
 + Kitchen foil
 + Sticky tape or duct tape
 + 2 x pin-socket jumper wires
 + Optionally, a blue LED, resistor and more jumper wires

+Software:
++ [Thonny](http://thonny.org){:target="_blank"} Python editor installed on a personal computer with USB port

 --- no-print ---